Sri Lanka Freedom Party: History

+The Sri Lanka Freedom Party was founded in 1951, when long-standing United National Party stalwart S. W. R. D. Bandaranaike defected from the party and crossed over to the opposition with several of his other close associates.
+His party, the Sinhala Maha Sabha, was dissolved and the Sri Lanka Freedom Party was inaugurated.

-After independence, the SLFP represented a form of non-revolutionary socialism and a policy of non-alignment with strong ties to socialist countries.
-Its social democratic and nationalist policies in the aftermath of Sri Lankan independence supported its rapid rise towards attaining major party status alongside the center-right United National Party.
-Founding leader, S.W.R.D.
-Bandaranaike stated that the basis of the party would be the ‘Pancha Maha Balavegaya’ (Five Great Forces) which consisted of the native doctors, clergy, teachers, farmers and workers.
+After Sri Lanka gained its independence, the SLFP represented a form of non-revolutionary socialism and a policy of non-alignment with strong ties to socialist countries.
+Its social democratic and nationalist policies in the aftermath of Sri Lankan independence supported its rapid rise towards attaining major party status alongside the centre-right United National Party.
+SLFP founder S. W. R. D. Bandaranaike stated that the basis of the party would be the 'Pancha Maha Balavegaya' (Five Great Forces) which consisted of the native doctors, clergy, teachers, farmers and workers.

-After winning 9 seats in the 1952 parliamentary election, leader S.W.R.D Bandaranaike contested the 1956 election on a platform of giving true meaning to the independence achieved in 1948.
-This involved a nationalist, democratic and socialist program which saw the SLFP achieve a huge victory at the 1956 elections and is seen by many observers as a social revolution resulting in the eclipse of the Westernized elite.
+After winning 9 seats in the 1952 parliamentary election, Bandaranaike contested the 1956 election on a platform of giving true meaning to the independence achieved in 1948.
+This involved a nationalist, democratic and socialist program which saw the SLFP achieve a huge victory at the 1956 elections and is seen by many observers as a social revolution resulting in the eclipse of the Westernised elite.

 Under S. W. R. D. Bandaranaike (1956–1959)

-Amongst the many achievements of S.W.R.D.
-Bandaranaike's term of office include the reverting of major defence facilities from British to local control, initiating a shift in Sri Lanka's foreign policy from the West to the Non-Aligned Movement and lowering the voting age from 21 years to 18 years of age.
+The achievements of S. W. R. D. Bandaranaike's term of office include the reverting of major defence facilities from British to local control, initiating a shift in Sri Lanka's foreign policy from the West to the Non-Aligned Movement and lowering the voting age from 21 to 18 years of age.

 Working people, a core base of support for the party, also benefited through the setting up of an Employee's Provident Fund and the empowerment of peasants through the Paddy Lands Act.
-The healthcare and education systems were also improved for the benefit of the common man with the establishment of ayurvedic research centers, recognition of native physicians as well as the allowing of students to learn in their mother tongue (rather than only English).
+The healthcare and education systems were also improved for the benefit of the common man with the establishment of ayurvedic research centres, recognition of native physicians as well as the allowing of students to learn in their mother tongue (rather than only English).

-The S.W.R.D.
-Bandaranaike government also had a lasting contribution in language policy.
-In 1956 Sinhala replaced English as the official language of Sri Lanka, fulfilling a major election pledge.
-In reaction to Tamil unease, the Bandaranaike–Chelvanayakam Pact was signed to grant official status to the Tamil language.
-However, this agreement was vehemently opposed by extremists led by the main opposition party UNP and instead a watered down act was passed.
-In September 1959, Bandaranaike was assassinated by an extremist monk opposed to his attempts to allegedly appease Tamils.
-He was replaced as Prime Minister for an interim period by Wijeyananda Dahanayake.
+The S. W. R. D. Bandaranaike government also had a lasting contribution in language policy.
+In 1956 Sinhala replaced English as the sole official language of Sri Lanka, fulfilling a major election pledge.
+In reaction to Tamil unease to this change, the Bandaranaike–Chelvanayakam Pact was signed to grant official status to the Tamil language as well.
+However, the agreement was vehemently opposed by hardline Sinhalese nationalists led by the UNP and instead a watered down act was passed.
+In September 1959, Bandaranaike was assassinated by Talduwe Somarama, an extremist Buddhist monk opposed to Bandaranaike's supposed attempts to appease the Tamils.
+He was replaced as prime minister for an interim period by Wijeyananda Dahanayake.